sximenez/2023-11-nov-c--fundamentals/README.md

 As a result, a compiler translates its syntax at build time into Intermediate Language (IL).

-This Intermediate Language is then translated at runtime into machine code.
+This Intermediate Language is then translated at run time into machine code.

 Compilers don't like errors and act as a safeguard.